aidngonz/learn-to-code-in-50-problems/README.md

 ---

-46. **Convert a Dictionary to a array/list of Tuples**
+46. **Convert a Dictionary to a Array or List of Tuples**
-    - **Task:** Write a function that converts a dictionary to a array/list of tuples.
+    - **Task:** Write a function that converts a dictionary to a Array or List of tuples.
     - **Instructions:** Do not use the `items()` method.
     - **Example:**
       - Input: {'a': 1, 'b': 2}